NateJacobs/Family-Roots/README.md

 * Unified user management
 * Unified privacy settings
 * Auto setting of permalinks
-* Automatically create necessary WordPress placeholder page
+* Allow the creation of necessary WordPress placeholder page from the settings page
+* Add plugin hooks and filters to allow for other developers to extend and add-on

 **Future Plans**